superadm1n/FlaskTemplate/doc/plugin_methology.md

 the user needs to be associated to for route restriction.

 ### Internal Implementation:
-The Plugin class also presents a way for the developer to implement a different way of internal authentication by presenting the current_user_has_roles() method.
-This method returns true if the user is associated with any of the roles that you pass into it.
+The Plugin class also presents a way for the developer to implement a more general way of internal authentication by presenting the current_user_has_roles() method.
+This method returns true if the user attempting to access a route is associated with any of the roles that you pass into it.
 It takes an unlimited number of standard string arguments.
 This allows you to decorate a function with @plugin.before_request so before every request that routes to this blueprint your function runs and inside that function you can implement your access control by calling plugin.current_user_has_roles() which will give you True False if the user has or does not have an association to that role.

+# Things to avoid when writing a plugin

+### Relying on non supported interfaces with the rest of the application
+DO NOT rely on the base application for anything other than the Plugin class!
+Other than relying on the Plugin class you should not be importing anything else from this package, the Plugin class should provide you with what you need to integrate your plugin, if not submit a feature request.

+If you do start importing things from other parts of the application, after an update your entire plugin may break, the Plugin classes api will undergo much less changes and of those changes, there will be less that break backwards compatibility.